fallen-icarus/cardano-loans/README.md

 interest rates.
 Instead, rates are one of the explicitly negotiated terms between borrowers and lenders.

-**Cardano-Loans v2 allows for interest-free, non-compounding, and compounding interest rates.** By requiring the loan to be rolled over at certain checkpoints, the interest can be applied to the outstanding balance at each checkpoint.
+**Cardano-Loans allows for interest-free, non-compounding, and compounding interest rates.** By requiring the loan to be rolled over at certain checkpoints, the interest can be applied to the outstanding balance at each checkpoint.
 The checkpoints themselves are negotiable.

+#### Collateralization

+What collateral can be used by borrowers and their relative values (with respect to the loan asset) are fully negotiable.
+Lenders can offer over-collateralized, fully-collateralized, or under-collaterized loans by setting the collaterals' relative values to above, equal to, or below the current market rates, respectively.

 #### Beacon Tokens
-Cardano-Loans v2 uses 7 types of tokens:
+Cardano-Loans uses 7 types of tokens:

 1. **Ask Token** - demarcates UTxOs in the "Ask Phase"
 2. **Offer Token** - demarcates UTxOs in the "Offer Phase"